DiscoRiver/omnivore/README.md

 ## Acknowledgements

-- Dee, for enriching my life and encouraging me to be the best version of myself so I can finish this project.
+- Dee, for enriching my life for a time.
 - Tim for putting his trust in me to do good work.
 - Adam & Bryan for helping me see the value.
 - Alysha for always propping up my ego.